ctg123/ctg-site/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---

+Greetings ladies and gentlemen! 👋🏾

+My name is Chaance Graves.
+Welcome to my website where I share my projects that I’ve worked on or still tinkering with.
+I’m a creative problem solver eager to implement solutions to a wide range of problems foreseen in our modern society.

 I currently work at Intel Corporation based at their Santa Clara campus in Silicon Valley, California as a Datacenter Platform Applications Engineer since July 2017.